bradenmacdonald/neolace/README.md

     ANALYZE=true npm run build

+## Troubleshooting

+### Neo4j fails to start: `Neo4j is already running`

+If you see this error, you can fix by running `docker compose up neo4j --force-recreate`.

 ## How to test imgproxy locally

 In production, we usually serve images via a CDN which sends its requests to